turingschool-examples/viewing_party/README.md

 # Viewing Party

 This is the base repo for the [viewing party project](https://backend.turing.io/module3/projects/viewing_party) used for Turing's Backend Module 3.
+This is our completed repo for Viewing Party - [GitHub Repo](https://github.com/lkriffell/viewing_party)

 ### About this Project